Symptoms of a middle ear infection

 - the Eustachian tube is smaller in children than in adults

-- a child's adenoids are relatively much larger than an adults
+- a child's adenoids are much larger than an adults

 Certain conditions can also increase the risk of middle ear infections, including: